edr3x/docker-chtsh/README.md

     - Checks if there is that particular image locally if not then it pulls the image from dockerhub
     - Creates a new container from the image name provided
     - Runs the container with the arguments or commands if provided
+- We have `-d` flag that runs the container at background

 > Note: this creates new container so only use this command when wanting the new container from the image
 >